WallStreetAnalytics/wallstreetanalytics/README.md

 # Addressing moderator posts from reddit:
 After our conversation with a WSB moderator and seeing his response on reddit, we believe there may have been some miscommunication.
 We ARE NOT planning on selling out to some "angel investor" or anything.
 There has been one conversation that has occurred between us and said investor, and we are currently unsure what he would want out of it.
 It was merely intended to be mentioned in passing to illustrate the potential this idea has gathered within hours of its conception.

 Anything that goes against our vision statement, goals, or ideals of leveling the playing field will NOT be tolerated.
-To address the "it's happening whether you help or not", that was first brought up by zjz (in different terms) and we were all in agreement.
+To address the "it's happening whether you help or not", that was first brought up by the reddit moderator (in different terms) and we were all in agreement.
 Someone, somewhere, is going to do this regardless of WSB's support.
 Do we want it to be us, who we know have good intentions, or the other people?

 # WallStreet Analytics
 An endeavor to create an analytics tool to democratize the information hedge funds are creating teams to collect.